 This ties into the above point about thermal imaging scopes not producing the clearest images; if you are simply hunting nuisance animals such as feral hogs or prairie dogs then you may not need to explicitly identify your intended target.
 You must be able to identify your target though if you are hunting a deer or other animals that have strict parameters around which ones can be shot.
 If you need to be able to clearly identify your target before shooting then a night vision scope will be your best bet.

 Still cannot decide if a thermal imaging scope or night vision scope is best for you; if so then maybe you need both!
 Some hunters who need sharp images in the dark but also need to locate targets that typically hide in cover or in foggy conditions will use a small thermal imaging monocular to spot their target and then use their night vision scope to take their shot.
-Below are a couple popular thermal monoculars that pair well with night vision scopes.

 For those of you looking for the absolutely cheapest option and are willing and able to put in a little bit of assembly work there are also a couple do it yourself options for night vision scopes that are of decent quality for the money.
 Keep in mind these will not replace a purpose built night vision scope but for bargain hunters and those looking to really only shoot at targets 30 to 40 yards away this is a viable solution.